-Harold Butner received his PhD from the University of Texas at Austin.
+Harold Butner, Associate Professor of Physics at James Madison University, received his PhD from the University of Texas at Austin.
 Dr. Butner is a radio astronomer who works in the submillimeter range.
 He was a Carnegie Fellow at the Department of Terrestrial Magnetism Carnegie Institution in Washington D.C.
 From there he held a position at Stewart Observatory in Arizona and, after that, at the Joint Astronomy Center in Hawaii.
 He is interested in using submillimeter observations to learn more about the process of star formation.

 Diana Duckworth received her AB from Duke University in Geology and an MS from the University of Illinois, Chicago in Geological Sciences.
 She taught for 5 years at the University of Illinois, Chicago before moving to Virginia.
-Her teaching assignments at Rustburg High School for the last 24 years have included Earth Science, Biology, Chemistry and Ecology and she has been teaching a course in water resources at Governor's School for 15 years.
+Her teaching assignments at Rustburg High School for the last 26 years have included Earth Science, Biology, Chemistry and Ecology.
+She has been teaching a course in water resources at Governor's School for 17 years.

 Ms. Duckworth has won numerous teaching awards, including the AAUW Educator of the Year for Virginia and the McGlothlin Award for Excellence in Teaching.
 Ms Duckworth loves to travel and has recently visited Antarctica, Botswana, Namibia and the Galapagos.

 She is a passionate photographer and loves drawing and painting.